Saumyaa65/Book_Analysis/README.md

     * The text is tokenized (broken down into words and sentences).
     * Punctuation is handled.
     * Text is converted to lowercase for consistent analysis.
-    * Common "stop words" (e.g., "the", "is", "and") might be removed for certain analyses.
+    * Common "stop words" (e.g., "the", "is", "and") are removed for certain analyses.
 3.  **Basic Analysis Calculations:**
     * Counts (words, characters, sentences) are performed directly on the processed text.
     * Word frequency distributions are calculated.